Adham-M/Deep-Learning_ND/README.md

 # Deep-Learning_ND
-Coding exercises from the various lessons in Udacity's Deep Learning Nanodegree <b>(Appendix below)</b>
+Coding exercises from the various lessons in Udacity's Deep Learning Nanodegree.

 ## Table of Contents